Modern philosophy: Renaissance philosophy

 Renaissance humanism emphasized the value of human beings (see Oration on the Dignity of Man) and opposed dogma and scholasticism.
-This new interest in human activities led to the development of political science with The Prince of Niccolò Machiavelli.
+This new interest in human activities led to the development of modern political science and political philosophy with The Prince of Niccolò Machiavelli.
 Humanists differed from Medieval scholars also because they saw the natural world as mathematically ordered and pluralistic, instead of thinking of it in terms of purposes and goals.
 Renaissance philosophy is perhaps best explained by two propositions made by Leonardo da Vinci in his notebooks: